Welcome to Worldwide Breast Cancer!

 We focus on teaching people how to recognize and report symptoms as early as possible.
 Until there are cures, finding breast cancer in its earliest stages allows women and men the best chance of survival.
 When breast cancer is found in early stages (Stages 0-2), successful treatment occurs in 98% of cases.

-We welcome and encourage members of the media to explore our press page and contact us with any inquiries.
+We welcome and encourage members of the media to contact us with any inquiries.

 Katherine Crawford-Gray, CEO l +1 (646) 379-1855 l firstname.lastname@example.org

 About Worldwide Breast Cancer and Know Your Lemons

 Worldwide Breast Cancer was founded in 2014 by Corrine Beaumont, PhD.

 Know Your Lemons materials are distributed in 23 languages (Mandarin, Spanish, English, Arabic, Portuguese, Russian, Japanese, German, Malaysian, French, Turkish, Italian, Gujarati, Polish, Myanmar, Romanian, Dutch, Greek, Kinyarwanda, Samoan, Norwegian, Hungarian and Serbo-Croatian)